-Desentum is a research-oriented biopharmaceutical company specialized in developing novel types of allergen immunotherapy products that are based on switching the immune system's response to allergens from hypersensitivity to tolerance.
+Desentum is a research-oriented, clinical-stage biopharmaceutical company specialized in developing novel types of allergen immunotherapy products that are based on switching the immune system's response to allergens from hypersensitivity to tolerance.
 We have a unique approach for designing the hypoallergens used in immunotherapy.
 By studying the molecular mechanism of the hypersensitivity reaction, we have made discoveries that allow for improved design of immunotherapeutic products against common types of allergies.
 Our goal is to provide long-term relief for patients suffering from allergic symptoms, as well as reduce the social and economic burden allergies cause to both individuals and society.

 The story behind Desentum started in Finland, where scientists at the University of Eastern Finland and the VTT Technical Research Center studied the interaction between allergens and IgE proteins.
 They made exciting new findings about the mechanism triggering the mast cells to release histamines and other chemicals, thus causing the allergic symptoms.
 The findings were added into their growing intellectual property portfolio.
 Once the team realized that these discoveries could lead to major improvements on the future treatment of allergies, they filed patent applications and founded Desentum in 2011.

 Our main R&D collaborators are still VTT Technical Research Center of Finland Ltd and the University of Eastern Finland.
 The research groups have found several promising candidates for immunotherapeutic products against some of the major allergens, and the first product candidate is in clinical development.
 We are also looking into the delivery mechanism of the products in order to make the treatment process patient-friendly and cost-efficient.
 Our GMP manufacturing partner is Biovian in Turku, Finland.
 We also work with other companies and research groups, such as Reflab ApS in Denmark, Medical University of Vienna in Austria and Genoskin in France, to evaluate our products.